greenhomesums

 • Planning and noise.
 Since 2024 most UK heat pump installations are permitted development under relaxed rules (1 metre from boundary, below the noise threshold).
 Listed buildings and some conservation areas still need planning consent.
 Modern units run at 40–45 dB at 1 metre — quieter than a fridge — but do check your boundary distance.

 • Time-of-use tariffs change the answer.
 A tariff like Octopus Cosy gives you cheap electricity in three windows that align with heat-pump heating schedules; it can cut running cost 20–30% below the flat Ofgem cap this calculator assumes.
-If you are committed to a heat pump, factor that in rather than judging on the cap alone.
+If you are committed to a heat pump, factor that in rather than judging on the cap alone — our Octopus Agile calculator models what a shifting-willing heat-pump home does on a dynamic tariff.

 UK-specific context